The arts, but not as you know it, in Barking and Dagenham.

 The project is overseen by a group of organisations and individuals with a proven commitment to Barking and Dagenham and a real ambition for the borough's arts scene.
-These are: Studio 3 Arts (the group's lead organisation and CBD's office HQ); A New Direction, Barking and Dagenham Council, Barking and Dagenham CVS, The Broadway Theatre, Barking Enterprise Centre, 4 local residents from our Cultural Connectors network (Jacqueline Otite, Susanna Wallis, Khushnood Ahmed and Robin Dixon) and Tahlia Coombs, local resident and heritage expert.
+These are: Studio 3 Arts (the group's lead organisation and CBD's office HQ); Barking and Dagenham Council, Barking and Dagenham CVS, Barking and Dagenham College and the Barking Enterprise Centre, four local residents from our Cultural Connectors network (Jacqueline Otite, Susanna Wallis, Khushnood Ahmed and Robin Dixon) and Tahlia Coombs, local resident and heritage expert.

 About Creative Barking and Dagenham

 CBD commissions high quality, ambitious, locally-owned, art projects across Barking and Dagenham, and especially in areas with little cultural provision.
 We are now in Phase 2 of the CBD programme and this is the vision for the next three years.
 Between 2017 - 2019 we will,

 - Create over 80,000 opportunities to engage with arts and culture.

 - Deliver 8 festivals reaching 22,500 people and offer 40 commissions to local organisations to develop their own work or project at these

 - Set up 3 adult art schools offering high quality activities weekly

 - Manage a new partnerships funding scheme offering match funding to organisations who share our vision and can convince our Cultural Connectors that their idea is right for our programme